-What makes a neighborhood (podcast link)?
+What makes a neighborhood?
 That’s for you to decide in your search for a home.
 How many does San Francisco have?
-The Board of Realtors say 89, Wikipedia comes in at about 120.
-We also follow many San Francisco condo buildings with their own page.
+The SF Association of Realtors say 90, Wikipedia comes in with around 120.

-Below are 93Why? neighborhoods to help guide your search or focus your obsession.
+Below are 94+ neighborhoods to help guide your search or focus your obsession.

 Who names a neighborhood and how many does San Francisco have?
 Well, it’s a long story (or a lot of podcasts) and we discuss some of it on our podcast, Escrow Out Loud.
 The San Francisco Association of Realtors (SFAR), of which Matt is a Past President, runs the San Francisco Multiple Listing Service (MLS), the primary multiple listing service for homes in San Francisco and now part of the NorCalMLS Alliance.